|

 industry and commerce plus a sizable support from the rest of the

-his fellow conspirators the government leaders in Madrid failed to
+and his fellow conspirators the government leaders in Madrid failed

-party or Union taking power into their own hands.
-Catalonia became
+or Union taking power into their own hands.
+Catalonia became ruled

 elsewhere divided and at the same time considered once again that